RawkodeAcademy/RawkodeAcademy/presentations/cloud-native-2.0/slides.md

 - Virtualization / Distribution / Size (GBs!?)
 - Process Limits / Resource Utilization / Pause Containers
 - "Sandbox"

 ---
 layout: section
+---

+# Developer Experience

+## Let's Talk About It

+---
+layout: fact
+---

+# Who uses macOS or Windows?

+## 🙋

+---

+# Linux isn't the answer

+Did I mention I run Arch?

+You experience these issues much more than people that persist with using Linux as their daily driver.

+Don't @ me, I was a desktop Linux user in 2001 and ran Arch Linux daily until 2018.

+---
+layout: fact
+---

+# It's not important which OS

+---

+# It's not important which OS

+Regardles of OS, local dev isn't actually good enough

+## You can't run your full microservice architecture locally

+We look to Kubernetes for help via Skaffold, Telepresence, DevSpace, mirrod

+---
+layout: fact
+---

+# WASM Can though

+---

+# WASM Choice

+WebAssembly runtimes only invoke WASM modules on request, per request.

+- Cold start time is under 1ms

+- Things get much easier when the runtime supports yours architecture decisions

+- Kubernetes doesn't do this

+- Deployment vehicle becomes a runtime decision, not a constraint

+## Google has seen this, check-out ServiceWeaver too

+---
+layout: section